cprerovsky/moonar-lander/README.md

 Core game features and mechanics are still subject to change.
 A stable version is expected by March 2017.

-## Open Todos

-Open todos sorted by priority

-* reimplement client-server protocol to change to host
-* allow clients to delete commands
-* start game with an initialized velocity vector and a randomized position for landers
-* flag positioning in terrain preview is inconsistent with actual positioning
-* improve comments
-* add indicators for offscreen landers
-* improve terrain generation
-* add trails for landers
-* add auto game mode that starts automatically when enough clients connect
-* add docker container

 ## Requirements
 - NodeJS v6.7.0+
 - git or Docker